KadarY1/CobberLearnChemProjects/README.md

 Alongside my public coding projects, I’m keeping a private ethics portfolio where I reflect on what I’m learning and how it’s shaping the kind of scientist I want to become.

+Molecule Explorer is a program that fetches a molecule and extracts data from a package called RDKit.

+PubChemFetcher is a program that gives me the properties of molecules for research in a cool output style.